ATP 600: Emergency Care

 ATP 625: Prev, Eval &Treat of Ath Inj I

-A systematic approach to orthopedic/sports assessment and rehabilition will be examined.
+A systematic approach to orthopedic/sports assessment and rehabilitation will be examined.
 The upper extremity will be studied in-depth stressing anatomy, neurology, physiology, etiology, pathology, assessment and rehabilitation techniques.
 This course will also examine the knowledge, skills and values the entry-level Athletic Trainer must possess to plan, implement, document and evaluate the efficacy of therapeutic exercise programs for the rehabilitation and reconditioning of upper extremity injuries and illnesses of athletes and the physically active.
 Assessment techniques will be presented and discussed in a didactic manner as well as applied through lab experiences.

 Credits: 4